portfolio-performance/portfolio-help/docs/en/index.md

 ### Create portfolio file

-- You create a new portfolio file and set up your securities accounts and related clearing accounts in it.
-The portfolio file contains all securities, accounts, cash accounts, transactions, classifications, etc.
+- You create a new portfolio file and set up your [accounts](accounts.md).
+The portfolio file contains all of these accounts but also all of your transactions, classifications, etc.

 ### Create securities